David Cassidy Cuts Estranged Daughter Katie Cassidy Out of His Will

 It's no secret that the late David Cassidy had a troubled relationship with his estranged daughter, Arrow actress Katie Cassidy, but Cassidy's will sheds even more light on the depth of their divide.

-In docs provided by the outlet, Cassidy, who died on Nov.
+In docs obtained by E!
+News, Cassidy, who died on Nov.
 21 at the age of 67, stated in the will, "It is my specific intent not to provide any benefits hereunder to Katherine Evelyn Cassidy and/or any descendant of Katherine Evelyn Cassidy."

 While David was her father, Katie was raised primarily by her mother Sherry Williams and stepfather Richard Benedon.

-In fact, David confirmed to the publication in February 2017 that he was no longer in connection with his daughter.
+In fact, David confirmed to the People in February 2017 that he was no longer in connection with his daughter.

-Earlier in 2017, David told People that he no longer had a relationship with the actress.
+Earlier in 2017, David told the publication that he no longer had a relationship with the actress.

 "I wasn't her father.
 I was her biological father but I didn't raise her.
 She has a completely different life," he explained.
 "I'm proud of her.
 She's very talented.
 It's hard for me to even accept how old she is now."